chhjel/HealthCheck/README.md

 ### Flatfile storage implementations

 The built in flatfile storage classes should work fine for most use cases when a persistent folder is available.
 If used make sure they are registered as singletons, they are thread safe but only within their own instances.
-If multiple servers are used these are not optimal obviously.

 ### Episerver / Optimizely

 For Episerver/Optimizely projects storage implementations can optionally be used from [![Nuget](https://img.shields.io/nuget/v/HealthCheck.Episerver?label=HealthCheck.Episerver&logo=nuget)](https://www.nuget.org/packages/HealthCheck.Episerver) and the other episerver packages for specific modules.
 If used they should be registered as singletons for optimal performance.

 Cache can optionally be set to null in constructor if not wanted, or the included memory cache `HCSimpleMemoryCache` can be used as a singleton.
+For load balanced environments `HCSimpleMemoryCacheForEpiLoadBalanced` can optionally be used (not much tested yet).

+#### Load balanced environments

+The storage implementations are not optimized for load balanced environments, if desired the `HCSimpleMemoryCacheForEpiLoadBalanced` cache can be used.

 <details><summary>Example IoC setup</summary>